janik6n/azlogin/README.md

 Running the app with the selected tenant will trigger `az login` flow for the selected tenant, and that's it.

+If you have configured `select_subscription: true` after successful login, a Subscription selection will be run.

 ## Prerequisites